evennia/evennia/docs/source/Howtos/Tutorial-Persistent-Handler.md

 >>> "test_extra"
 ```

-What happens here is that we make a new class `MyHandler`.
+What happens here is that we make a new class `NameChanger`.
 We use the `@lazy_property` decorator to set it up - this means the handler will not be actually created until someone really wants to use it, by accessing `obj.namechange` later.
 The decorated `namechange` method returns the handler and makes sure to initialize it with `self` - this becomes the `obj` inside the handler!

 We then make a silly method `add_to_key` that uses the handler to manipulate the key of the object.
 In this example, the handler is pretty pointless, but grouping functionality this way can both make for an easy-to-remember API and can also allow you cache data for easy access - this is how the `AttributeHandler` (`.attributes`) and `TagHandler` (`.tags`) works.